Table of Contents

-Most of these assessments include gamified activities, such as coding challenges (for tech roles), puzzles or memory games.
+Most of these assessments include gamified activities, such as coding challenges (for tech roles), puzzles, or memory games.
 Fortunately, for most of the aforementioned types, free samples are available online.
 You can start by conducting a quick Google search.
-Follow it with a quiz, then study the solutions afterwards – the assessments are typically based on similar game logic.
+Follow it with a quiz, then study the solutions afterward – the assessments are typically based on similar game logic.

 - Showcase their work environment

 The best way to prepare is by practicing.
 For example, if you’re applying for a sales role, learn everything you can about your target company’s product or service and practice selling it to a prospect by envisioning scenarios — you might enlist the help of a friend or a mirror.

 Under the conditions created by the COVID-19 pandemic, companies have had to adapt to a remote hiring model and comply with their municipalities’ safety guidelines.
 The new requirements have led recruiters to interview candidates via video platforms, primarily in two ways:

 a) Pre-recorded video interviews